 About Us: Board of Directors

 Kenneth Posner (Board Chair) is a financial analyst, runner, writer, and Ulster County resident.
-He has completed in excess of 90 marathons and ultramarathons and has set fastest known time records for the 350-mile Long Path and the 294-mile Badwater Double.
-As a hiker, he has completed the Adirondacks High Peaks, the Catskills Grid, and the John Muir Trail.
+He has completed 100 marathons and ultramarathons and has set fastest known time records for the 350-mile Long Path and the 294-mile Badwater Double.
+As a hiker, he has completed the Catskills Grid.
+He has also completed the Adirondack High Peaks and the John Muir Trail barefoot.
 He wrote an account of his Long Path thru-run entitled "Running the Long Path: A Journey of Discovery in New York's Hudson Valley" and publishes a blog at www.thelongbrownpath.com.
 Ken is an advocate of land preservation and stewardship and serves as a volunteer and a director with the New York-New Jersey Trail Conference.
 He is race director for the Shawangunk Ridge Trail Run (www.srtrun.com).

 Heidi Fuhrman (Board Secretary) has been running all her life and often can be encountered scouting long distance trails in the wilds of the Hudson Valley, and working with organizations like Run Wild to promote running and environmental objectives.
 When not running, Heidi has had a career as an international litigation lawyer and legal author based in NYC and Westchester.
 Heidi also has focused her talents on fine art photography -- her images have been featured at museums, private galleries and public spaces in NYC and the Hudson Valley, and in arts and culture magazines and environmental publications.
 Hudson Valley state parks, land trusts and photography organizations often have invited Heidi to share her enthusiasm for the environment and photography, by leading photography walks, tours and trips.
 She has served in a wide range of nonprofit advisory and leadership positions, including on the Board of Run Wild, on the Board and as President of the largest photographers’ organization in Westchester, as a Trustee of Manhattanville College (and as President of its Alumni Association), and as President of the high school PTA in Chappaqua.